Leo Strang: College

-In 1964, Strang was hired as the head football coach at Kent State University, taking over a program that had won only eight game games in during the prior three seasons and had endured a seven-game losing streak during that time.
+In 1964, Strang was hired as the head football coach at Kent State University, taking over a program that had won only eight games in during the prior three seasons and had endured a seven-game losing streak during that time.
 He led Kent to its first winning season in a half-decade which was its first at the major college level.
 He led the Kent State Golden Flashes to the team's longest unbeaten streak since 1956, which was not surpassed until 1973.
 His Kent teams set two National Collegiate Athletic Association (NCAA) rushing records, had the nation's second leading rusher, led the nation pass defense, point after touchdown (PAT) percentage, and percentage increase in attendance.
 His players included Jim Corrigall, Kent State's first major college All-American and later a member of the Canadian Football Hall of Fame, and Don Nottingham, who was later Super Bowl champion running back for the Miami Dolphins.
 After finishing the 1967 season with consecutive wins over Louisville, Marshall, and Xavier, Strang resigned and became a Kent State administrator and successful businessman.
 He was posthumously honored by the NCAA in 1997 for this contributions to college football.
 Kent State created the Leo Strang Award, given to the upper class football player with the highest grade point average (GPA).